 Another benefit of period underwear is the health consideration of the materials used.
-Standard period products you buy in the store often include questionable plastics and chemicals, whereas these pairs of underwear feature natural materials and no plastics.
+Standard period products in the store often contain questionable plastics and chemical compounds, whereas these feature natural materials and no plastics.
 Ruby Love uses organic cotton, while Modibodi uses bamboo, sports merino wool and microfiber.

-How do Ruby Love and Modibodi products work?
+How do Ruby Love and Modibodi products work to stop leakage?

-Both Modibodi and Ruby Love’s underwear lines have layers of absorbent material, so the other products–like pads and tampons– aren’t needed.
+Both Modibodi and Ruby Love’s underwear lines have layers of absorbent material, eliminating the need for pads and tampons.
 You simply wear the underwear during your period, and feel as free as you would on any old day.
-Ruby Love also sells a double-sided pad that can connect to the period underwear to provide an extra layer of protection if you want it.
+Ruby Love also sells a double-sided pad that can connect to the period underwear to provide an extra layer of protection if desired.

-Period underwear is reusable so you can wash them and wear them again.
-This feature makes them sustainable for environmentally conscious people (which we all should be these days), plus it gives you cost savings because you could skip or greatly reduce the significant cost of buying period products every month.
+Period underwear is reusable so you can wash and wear them again.
+Its recyclability makes it sustainable for environmentally conscious people (which we all should be these days), plus it gives you cost savings because you could skip or greatly reduce the significant cost of buying period products every month.
 Modibodi’s site says that the average woman uses 15,000 disposable products for menstruation throughout the course of her life, so period underwear could potentially reduce a lot of waste.